Kernix13/markdown-cheatsheet/README.md

 - Tables
 - Horizontal rule

-All elements in this category accept text effects except for horizontal rule.
+All elements in this category accept text effects except for horizontal rule, and with an exception for descriptions.

 ### Headings